Christmas layoffs feel horrible, which is why I wanted to identify six reasons things will not be as bad as you think.

 Again, part-time work opportunities are abundant around the holidays versus the summer months.

 Over the last few years, the summer months generally see a higher unemployment rate than our winter months.
 My source of truth stems from the seasonally adjusted unemployment statistics published by MN DEED.

 If this doesn’t convince you that the best layoff is a Christmas Layoff, then consider my third reason.

-If this doesn’t convince you that the best layoff to experience are Christmas Layoffs, then consider my fourth reason.
+If this doesn’t convince you, then consider my fifth reason.

 Final Christmas Layoff Thoughts

-I wish you and your family the very best during the holiday season.
+Nonetheless, I wish you and your family the very best during this holiday season.